 We encourage you to help us make the 2022 T21RS meeting in Long Beach a success!
 Proposals will be accepted only from Chairs who are T21RS members.
 If you are not a T21RS member, please join at www.t21rs.org/become-a-member

 - A short outline describing the topic and its relevance to the field (max.
 2000 characters with spaces, about 250 words).

-- Three lecture titles and associated speaker information (with one back-up speaker).
+- Three lecture titles and speaker information (with one back-up speaker).
 Chairs should confirm speakers can attend in person prior to the submission.

 Theme 1.
 Genomic and epigenetic mechanisms: Genetics, genomics, epigenetics, other -omics (transcriptome, metabolome, proteome, exposome, single-cell etc.), 3D genome organisation, multiomic modelling

 Theme 2.
 Molecular and Cellular Mechanisms: Neurobiological, immunological, metabolism, synaptic mechanisms, plasticity, neuronal networks, etc

 Theme 3.
 Experimental models: Animal models, cellular models, organoids, stem cells and reprogramming, etc.

 Theme 4.
 Cognition and Behavior: Clinical and preclinical studies on cognition and behaviour, intellectual disability, language, behavior, emotion, executive functions, sex-specific differences, neuropsychological evaluation tools